-According to the conventional estimation method, the direct economic loss caused by corrosion in China accounts for about 3% of GDP every year, and the steel consumed by corrosion accounts for about 1 / 3 of the annual output, of which about 1 / 10 of the total output is non recyclable.
+According to conventional methods of estimation, the direct economic loss caused by corrosion in China is approximately 3% of GDP annually, with the steel consumed by corrosion accounting for about one-third of the annual output, of which about one-tenth is not recyclable.

 1. Classification of aluminum corrosion

-From the appearance of corrosion, the corrosion of aluminum can be divided into comprehensive corrosion and local corrosion.
+The appearance of corrosion in aluminum can be divided into two types: comprehensive corrosion and local corrosion.

-However, it should be pointed out that absolute uniform corrosion does not exist, and the thinning of thickness is different everywhere.
+The result of uniform corrosion is that the aluminum surface becomes thinner at a relatively consistent rate, leading to a reduction in mass.
+However, it should be noted that absolute uniform corrosion does not exist, and the thinning of thickness may vary in different areas.

-Local corrosion refers to that the occurrence of corrosion is limited to specific areas or parts of the structure, which can be divided into the following categories:
+Local corrosion refers to the corrosion that is limited to specific areas or parts of the structure.
+This type of corrosion can be further divided into several categories, including:

-Pitting corrosion occurs in very local areas or parts of the metal surface, resulting in caves or pits and expanding to the inside, or even perforation.
+Pitting corrosion occurs in isolated areas of the metal surface and results in small cavities or pits that can grow and eventually lead to perforation.

-In fact, there is no strict boundary between pitting corrosion and pitting corrosion.
+There is no clear boundary between pitting corrosion and pit erosion.

-The typical pitting corrosion of aluminum in aqueous solution containing chloride.
+A typical example of pitting corrosion in aluminum is in an aqueous solution containing chloride.

-In the corrosion of aluminum, pitting corrosion is the most common, which is caused by the difference between the potential of a certain area of aluminum and the potential of aluminum matrix, or by the existence of impurities with different potential from that of aluminum matrix.
+Pitting corrosion is the most common type of corrosion in aluminum and is caused by differences in potential between certain areas of aluminum and the aluminum matrix, or by the presence of impurities with a different potential from that of the aluminum matrix.

 2. Intergranular corrosion

-This kind of corrosion can occur in high-purity aluminum in hydrochloric acid and high-temperature water.
-AI Cu, AI mg Si, Al Mg and Al Zn Mg alloys are sensitive to intergranular corrosion.
+In other words, there must be a thin layer at the grain boundary that is electronegatively charged relative to the rest of the aluminum, making it more susceptible to corrosion.
+This type of corrosion can occur in high-purity aluminum in hydrochloric acid and high-temperature water.
+Alloys such as AI Cu, AI Mg Si, Al Mg, and Al Zn Mg are particularly sensitive to intergranular corrosion.

 3. Galvanic corrosion

-Galvanic corrosion is also a characteristic corrosion form of aluminum.
+Galvanic corrosion is a common form of corrosion in aluminum.

 4. Crevice corrosion

-The acidic environment at the top of the gap is the driving force of corrosion and a kind of corrosion under sediment (scale).
+Crevice corrosion is not dependent on the type of alloy and can occur even in highly corrosion-resistant alloys.
+The acidic environment at the top of the gap is the driving force behind the corrosion and is a form of corrosion under sediment (scale).

-The corrosion under mortar on the surface of 6063 alloy building aluminum profile is a very common crevice corrosion under scale.
+An example of crevice corrosion under scale is the corrosion that occurs under mortar on the surface of 6063 alloy building aluminum profiles.

-The joint corrosion will be caused by the sludge, scale and impurities on the metal surface of flange connection surface, nut fastening surface, lap surface, weld pore, under rust layer and sink layer.
+Joint corrosion can be caused by sludge, scale, and impurities on the metal surface of flange connections, fastening surfaces, lap surfaces, weld pores, under rust layers, and sink layers.

 5. Stress corrosion cracking

-The stress caused by riveting, bolt fastening, press fit and cold shrinkage fit is also residual stress.
+The residual stress can also be caused by processes such as riveting, bolt fastening, press fit, and cold shrinkage fit.